LuxLang/lux/documentation/book/the_lux_programming_language/chapter_18.md

 Now, let's talk about the star of the show: _generation extensions_.

 	_Generation_ is just a short way of saying _code-generation_, and it's the part of the compiler that generates the actual output that you eventually execute as a program.
+	Also, I'd like to use this opportunity to point out that when Lux encounters a usage of an extension during any phase, and it does not know this extension, it just proceeds to process the parameters to the extension, and then hands over the extension call, with the processed parameters, to the next phase.
+	As a consequence, we can write a generation extension without having to write the preceeding `Synthesis` extension, because we can trust Lux to handle things reasonably and then use our generation extension when its turn comes up.

 Generation extensions take a `(List Synthesis)` as input, and produce _suitable code_ as output.